DeskFlex

 That said, here are the downsides to hot-desking:

-Lack of guaranteed availability – The lack of guaranteed availability means that not all employees will have desks onsite.
+• Lack of guaranteed availability: The lack of guaranteed availability means that not all employees will have desks on-site.

-Lack of options – Quiet spots may not always be available for those who need to focus.
+• Lack of options: Quiet spots may not always be available for those who need to focus.
 Plenty of distractions may result in a lack of productivity for employees.

-Potential health issues – Multiple workers using the same desk repeatedly can increase health risks.
+• Potential health issues: Multiple workers using the same desk repeatedly can increase health risks.

 In contrast to hot-desking, desk hoteling gives employees more control and convenience.
 It is a structured system that offers more support to hybrid and remote workers.

-Requires planning – Desks are booked in advance, making it less ideal for emergency meetings or onsite shifts.
+• Requires planning: Desks are booked in advance, making it less ideal for emergency meetings or onsite shifts.

-Potential security risks – Desk sharing with hoteling can be risky, especially when employees regularly handle confidential information.
+• Potential security risks: Desk sharing with hoteling can be risky, especially when employees regularly handle confidential information.

-Here are the benefits that hoteling brings to today’s hybrid and flexible workplaces:
+With more offices looking for flexibility, desk hoteling solutions have become more popular.
+Here are some of the benefits that it brings to today’s hybrid and flexible workplaces:

 More Efficient Workspace Use